Israel ramps up strikes on Gaza City and hospital says at least 32 are dead

 The dead included 12 children, according to the morgue in Shifa Hospital, where the bodies were brought.

 One of the strikes overnight and into early morning Saturday hit a house in the Sheikh Radwan neighborhood, killing a family of 10, including a mother and her three children, said health officials.
+The Palestinian Football Association said a player for the Al-Helal Sporting Club, Mohammed Ramez Sultan, was killed in the strikes with 14 members of his family.
 Images showed the strikes hitting followed by plumes of smoke.

 Israel's army didn't immediately respond to questions about the strikes.